-So, as we do every match day, we’re giving you our loves and hates for this week in a segment called Start ‘Em and Sit ‘Em.
-You should know the drill but if you don’t, we each pick one option from each position, and then, for a bonus, we show you our genius line-ups for the week.
+So, as we did every match day last term, we’re once again giving you our loves and hates for each week in a segment called Start ‘Em and Sit ‘Em.
+You should know the drill but if you don’t, we each pick one option from each position (except keepers cause they’re…..zzzzzzzzz….sorry I went to sleep), and then, for a bonus, we show you our genius line-ups for the week.
 Pretty cut and dry, and quite simply… basic.
 The best part is, you get two opinions for the price of one.
 We do this as a tandem, it’s the Smokey and Ralph show.
 It’s like musical chairs, without all the screaming kids and regretful feeling of loss.
 So sit back, relax, and have a look at who we would start and sit based on match-ups and value.
-It’s Start ‘Em, Sit ‘Em Week 33 Fantasy Premier League.Please, blog, may I have some more?
+It’s Start ‘Em, Sit ‘Em Week 1 Fantasy Premier League.Please, blog, may I have some more?

 There are a variety of ways to approach the build of your FPL squad.
 None more right than the other, but each a reasonable approach and strategy.
 I’ll cover a few of the ones I’m partial to and give you my ultimate thoughts on each approach’s strengths and weaknesses.
 In truth what am I talking about, I really just wanted to make a bunch of lineups and show you them.
 This is one of the most enjoyable parts of the PremierLeague.com experience.
 Building your roster, studying the incoming chaps, and guessing the right players, so you gain the most value possible before your first wild card.
 Today the game starts for the 2015-16 term here are a few approaches that I’ve employed over the years.
 The First Annual Razzball Guide to Fantasy Premier League Squad Building.Please, blog, may I have some more?